kleinbottle/swanlotus/content/blogs/wonder-that-is-pi/wonder-that-is-pi.md

 The accomplishments of medieval Indian mathematicians---whose discoveries antedated those of Gregory and Leibniz---remained unknown to the larger world.
 But recent scholarship has accorded [priority](https://en.wikipedia.org/wiki/Scientific_priority) to the leading Indian mathematician-astronomer of that period, Madhava, who anticipated both the Gregory series and the Leibniz series by more than 250 years [@roy1990; @joseph2009; @roy2011; @joseph2011; @madhava-wiki].
 This explains the triple-barrelled name for the series.
 Thumbnail sketches are given in the links below for all three mathematicians.

-[James Gregory](https://en.wikipedia.org/wiki/James_Gregory_\(mathematician\)) was the first Professor of Mathematics at the University of Edinburgh and in 1671, he published the series that was called the the [arctangent series](https://en.wikipedia.org/wiki/Arctangent_series), or the Gregory series.
+[James Gregory](https://en.wikipedia.org/wiki/James_Gregory_\(mathematician\)) was the first Professor of Mathematics at the University of Edinburgh and in 1671, he published the series that was called the [arctangent series](https://en.wikipedia.org/wiki/Arctangent_series), or the Gregory series.

 [Gottfried Wilhelm Leibniz](https://www.google.com/search?q=Leibniz) evaluated the arctangent series at $\frac{\pi}{4}$ to get an estimate of $\frac{\pi}{4}$; the result was known as the Gregory-Leibniz series or the Leibniz Formula.